Antisocial Behaviour in Children

 Children grow up in myriad ways.
 Some might be quiet and obedient but others might be naughty, rebellious or constantly at loggerheads with everyone.
 At times, these behaviours seem to be too extreme and might be indicative of antisocial behaviour.
 It is important to know how to help an antisocial child and understand where it originates from.

 Antisocial behaviour can be concisely described as a tendency to behave in a manner that alienates a person from society.
-It usually involves defiant or aggressive behaviour, coupled with hostile interactions causing others harm willfully.
+It usually involves defiant or aggressive behaviour, coupled with hostile interactions causing harm to others, willfully.

 The reasons why antisocial behaviour may manifest in the childhood of a kid depends on numerous factors.
 Most of them can be generally grouped into a few categories.